8 Best Reasons To Discover Australian Art Culture.

 As someone from Melbourne, Victoria, there are less stretches of desert and warm beaches down here, and more coffee, laneways, art galleries and nightlife in Melbourne than most other places in Australia.

 I have been very influenced by the artistic nature of Melbourne, the wider Australian art culture, and some of the famous artists in Australia.
-For this reason I pass on my 8 Best Reasons to Discover the Art Culture of Australia.
+For this reason I pass on my 8 Best Reasons to Discover Australian Art Culture.

 Take it as some alternative options to the obvious Australian outdoor centric activities.
 For when the sun isn’t shining as hoped, and you’re in search of something to challenge the mind and inner world of the curious traveller.